-- Begin to identify potential career paths and to effectively delineate suitable discipline choices by researching through a range of resources (Canadian Specialty Profiles, CaRMS, CMA, AFMC, and FMEQ). - Compare and contrast various specialties of interest and residency programs through participation in seminars, shadowing, mentoring, community placements and/or research projects. - 3.
+- 1. Begin to identify potential career paths and to effectively delineate suitable discipline choices by researching through a range of resources (Canadian Specialty Profiles, CaRMS, CMA, AFMC, and FMEQ). - 2.
+Compare and contrast various specialties of interest and residency programs through participation in seminars, shadowing, mentoring, community placements and/or research projects. - 3.
 Examine elective rotation options in the context of personal and career goals.
 Begin to identify components of a residency application, including the Curriculum Vitae (CV). - 4.
 Review data on human health resource projections and recognize strengths as well as limitations of such projections.
 MODULE ASSESSMENT No summative assessment.

-MODULE CONTACTS Module Director: Dr. Jacqueline Kraushaar - jacqueline.kraushaar@usask.ca Pre-Clerkship Coordinator: Sonja MacDonald - sonja.macdonald@usask.ca - (306) 966-5354 Education Consultant (Regina): Christa Kaytor - christa.kaytor@saskhealthauthority.ca - (306) 766-3157 MODULE DESCRIPTION This is a self-directed but mandatory experience for students to observe and explore various aspects of medicine and health care.
+Mandatory sessions will be identified in one45.
+Shadowing MODULE CONTACTS Module Director: Dr. Jacqueline Kraushaar - jacqueline.kraushaar@usask.ca Pre-Clerkship Coordinator (Saskatoon): Sonja MacDonald - sonja.macdonald@usask.ca - (306) 966-5354 Administrative Coordinator (Regina): Annie Ethier - annie.ethier@saskhealthauthority.ca - (306) 766-4890 Administrative Officer (Regina) - Sherry Lindenbach - sherry.lindenbach@saskhealthauthority.ca - (306) 766-0578 MODULE DESCRIPTION This is a self-directed but mandatory experience for students to observe and explore various aspects of medicine and health care.
 Students are encouraged to shadow (observe) physicians from a variety of disciplines and are also encouraged to shadow non-physician health care providers.
 Shadowing can provide a unique opportunity to consider career options within medicine and are encouraged to reflect on their shadowing experiences relate to the knowledge, skills, and attitudes reflected in the Program Learning Objectives. https://medicine.usask.ca/students/undergraduate/shadowing.php MODULE OBJECTIVES By the completion of this module, students will be able to:

 1. Explore career options and physician roles through observation in a variety of health care settings.
 STUDENT REQUIREMENTS Students are required to complete 10 hours of shadowing over the entire second year: - Students will shadow a MD practitioner for a minimum of 5 hours - Students will shadow a non MD practitioner for a minimum of 3 hours - Students will shadow a Clerk for a minimum of 2 hours. - Students are expected to complete their minimum three hours with a non-MD health care professional during the first term.
 If the student is unable to find a suitable non-MD health care professional shadowing experience, please notify Module Director by the last day of the fall term to seek support in finding this opportunity.
 MODULE ASSESSMENTS Participation in at least five hours of shadowing each term will be considered a pass.
-Shadowing hours for Term 1 must be completed by November 27, 2020 and for Term 2 by May 5, 2021.
+Shadowing hours for Term 1 must be completed by November 26, 2021 and for Term 2 by May 3, 2022.
 The shadowing log is located in One45 and allows one to add, edit and review log entries.
 It is linked to your shadowing schedule, so that your shadowing preceptor can be indicated on each log entry you make.
 Optional Summer Shadowing: